42lan/libft/README.md

 # libft

-The aim of this project is to code a C library regrouping usual functions that I’ll be allowed to use in all my other projects.

 The **libft** project builds on the concepts I learned during Day-06 of the bootcamp ie code a library of useful functions that I'll be allowed to reuse in most of your C projects this year.
 This will save me a lot of precious time.
 The following assignments will have me write lines of code I already wrote during the bootcamp.

 ### Objectives